Anemone95/uger_koc_mangrove/README.md

 ## Directories

-- **hef,bow,lstm**, and **ggnn** directories contain the machine learning scripts, datasets, and dictinories. `run_exp.sh` scripts under these directories show the usage of that ML code.
-And the data directories contain sample input files to the ML script
+- **hef,bow,lstm**, and **ggnn** directories contain the machine learning scripts, datasets, and dictionaries. `run_exp.sh` scripts under these directories show the usage of that ML code.
+And the data directories contain sample input files to the ML script.

 - **parsers** directory contain the scripts that process the raw slice files to create the ML input files.